jakehosen/rriv/README.md

 6. Reset to reenter normal operations or use command: `>WT_CLEAR_MODES<`

 ### TO CONFIGURE TIME(Real Time Clock - DS3231):
-1. Enter debug values mode via serial command: `>WT_DEBUG_VALUES<` Which will begin to print logged data values 0 - 10
+1. Enter time config mode via serial command: `>WT_CONFIG:time<` Which will begin to print current timestamp in epoch
 2. Enter serial command: `>WT_SET_RTC:[insert epoch time]<`
 	1. example: `>WT_SET_RTC:1605578020<`
 	2. Change should be immediate or after the second output line, human readable time will also change to reflect this.